How Are CBD Oil, Cannabidiol, and Hemp Extract Used for Pets?

 • Industrial hemp is used for medicinal purposes, fiber food, rope, paper, and more.
 Marijuana is mainly consumed medicinally and recreationally.

 • Because of the lack of quality control, you must be aware of Hemp sourcing.
-Hemp detoxifies air and soil and is often used to do so.
-Hemp grown for detoxification purposes may produce contaminated products.
+Although hemp detoxifies air and soil and is often used to do so, hemp grown for detoxification purposes may produce contaminated products.

 • Asian hemp grown to remove heavy metal toxicity might be contaminated.